jpritikin/coach/content/docs/health/_index.md

 #### resting heart rate \<= 60

 Your heart has got a tough job; it has to work 24 hours a day, every day, without a break.
 In addition, your heart must adjust to changes in demand depending on your physical activity.
 Jumping rope takes a lot more blood circulation than loafing on the couch.
 In addition to gross changes in demand, your heart reacts to subtle changes in demand.
 One way to quantify the responsiveness of the heart is [heart-rate variability (HRV)](https://www.health.harvard.edu/blog/heart-rate-variability-new-way-track-well-2017112212789).
 To measure HRV, you need a high accuracy monitor and some software to process the signal.
 HRV is a measure of physical conditioning that may be informative to elite athletes, but [desk jockeys](https://www.theguardian.com/commentisfree/2015/mar/30/desk-jockey-unhealthy-safer-office-environment) should focus on the simple measure of resting, or minimum, heart rate.
 Minimum heart rate can be measured by counting the number of pulses while you are feeling chill and relaxed.
 If you find that your minimum heart rate is too high, [consider beans and aerobic exercise](https://nutritionfacts.org/video/slow-beating-heart-beans-vs-exercise/).
 The difference between a resting heart rate of 60 and 70 bpm can add up to a decade or more, over a lifespan.
-It may even be the case that [the number of heartbeats per lifetime is the same whether you are a hamster or a whale](https://nutritionfacts.org/video/finger-pulse-longevity/).

 #### bowel movements per week > 7